andrzeij/curriculum/foundations/html_css/css-foundations/the-box-model.md

 ![boxes](https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/css-foundations/the-box-model/imgs/boxes.png)

-You can use the browser's inspector to add the CSS above to this web page if you want.
+You can use the browser's inspector to add the CSS above to this web page if you want, by clicking the `+` button in the top right of the "Styles" panel within the "Elements" tab.
 Boxes in boxes!

 ![lines](https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/css-foundations/the-box-model/imgs/odin-lined.png)